FireFragment/pong-stonks/README.md

 Unlike the original version, starting positions are random here.

+## Limitations

+This is quickly put together, so it doesn't work on all screen sizes and the code quality is well... questionable. :)

 ## Credits

 This is fork of [Pong wars](https://github.com/vnglst/pong-wars) by [Koen van Gilst](https://github.com/vnglst)